McConnell, Pelosi ‘respectfully’ turn down Trump offer for rapid COVID testing

 Late Friday, Secretary of Health and Human Services Alex Azar said the administration was sending three Abbott “point of care” testing machines and 1,000 tests to Capitol Hill as the Senate prepares to return to Washington, D.C. on Monday.

+“There is tremendous CoronaVirus testing capacity in Washington for the Senators returning to Capital Hill on Monday,” the president said on Twitter.
+“Likewise the House, which should return but isn’t because of Crazy Nancy P. The 5 minute Abbott Test will be used.
+Please inform Dr. Brian P. Monahan. @MarkMeadows.”

-The White House last month mandated that anyone who wants to get close to President Trump or Vice President Pence has to take a quick coronavirus test.
+The White House last month mandated that anyone who wants to get close to Mr. Trump or Vice President Mike Pence has to take a quick coronavirus test.

-Dr. Brian Monahan, Congress’s in-House doctor, said this week he likely doesn’t have enough rapid tests for all 100 U.S. senators and that he would likely have to limit the testing to senators and staffers who are sick or displaying symptoms.
+Dr. Monahan, Congress’s in-House doctor, said this week he likely doesn’t have enough rapid tests for all 100 U.S. senators and that he would likely have to limit the testing to senators and staffers who are sick or displaying symptoms.

 The Democrat-led House had also planned to be back in Washington, D.C., on Monday but scrapped those plans, citing advice from Dr. Monahan and a rising number of coronavirus cases in and around the nation’s capital.